Length of programme: 2 years (also offered as a one-year Master's)

-Lund University offers you a unique opportunity for pursuing advanced studies in languages and linguistics at the master level.
-If you have a bachelor's degree (or the equivalent) in a language or linguistics (phonetics and/or general linguistics), you are eligible to take a 1-year (60 credits) or 2-year (120 credits) M.A. degree at the Centre for Languages and Literature.
-With a Master degree, you are attractive for employers looking for a highly qualified person with a specialised knowledge in communication and language.
-An international master degree in language and linguistics also provides you with the academic background you need in order to apply for graduate studies in languages and linguistics.
+Lund University offers a unique opportunity for pursuing advanced studies in languages and linguistics at the MA level.
+If you have a BA degree (or the equivalent) in a language or linguistics (phonetics and/or general linguistics), you are eligible to take a 1-year (60 credits) or 2-year (120 credits) MA degree at the Centre for Languages and Literature.
+With such an MA degree, you would be attractive for employers looking for a highly qualified person with a specialised knowledge in communication and language.
+An international MA degree in language and linguistics also provides you with the academic background you need in order to apply for PhD studies in languages and linguistics.

 The Centre for Languages and Literature offers students access to the most modern resources for research and education.
-You will meet and study together with students from a number of different fields of specialisation, such as Arabic, English, French, General linguistics, German, Greek/Modern Greek, Latin, Phonetics, Rhetoric, Romanian, Spanish, and Swedish/Scandinavian languages.
-All master's students meet in the obligatory course in the theory of science which is given in English.
+You will meet and study together with students from a number of different fields of specialisation, such as Arabic, Cognitive Semiotics, English, French, General linguistics, German, Greek/Modern Greek, Latin, Phonetics, Rhetoric, Romanian, Spanish, and Swedish/Scandinavian languages.
+All MA students meet in the obligatory course in Theory of Science which is given in English.
 Other courses are taught in English, or the language of your field of specialisation.
-As a master's student, you have the possibility of receiving funding for a stay abroad to conduct research on your master thesis through grants available from the Birgit Rausing Language Program.
+As an MA student, you have the possibility of receiving funding for a stay abroad to conduct research on your master thesis through grants available from the Birgit Rausing Language Program.

 The Centre for Language and Literature houses a modern library with a large selection of electronic books and journals as well as access to computers for research and information seeking.
 The program's librarian will assist you in obtaining literature you need for your courses and research.
 The Centre also houses Lund University's Humanities Laboratory which contains up-to-date facilities for conducting investigations in language processing (e.g. eye-tracking, neurolinguistic experiments using ERP, psycholinguistic experiments), as well as facilities for digitization and database construction.
 The Humanities lab's IT-pedagogues and methodologist will assist you in your work with digital data as well as provide instruction in many aspects of academic research (word processing, poster preparation, statistics).
 The Centre also has its own café where students and staff can meet together over a cup of coffee or a bite to eat.